You can create and deploy a vApp directly from an OVF package without creating a vApp template and a corresponding catalog item.

 - From the Storage Policy drop-down menu, select a storage policy for each of the virtual machines in the vApp, and click Next.

-You can optionally switch to the advanced networking workflow, and enter the network settings such as primary NIC, network adapter type, network, IP assignment and IP address manually.
+- You can select the Switch to the advanced networking workflow check box, and enter the network settings such as primary NIC, network adapter type, network, IP assignment and IP address settings for each virtual machine in the vApp manually.

 - Click Next.